-I’m standing in the lobby of one of a breathtaking luxury hotel.
+I am standing in the lobby of a breathtaking luxury hotel.

 ‘We’ve heard about your Hotel Stories,’ says one.
 ‘They sound fabulous – a little bit spicy, a little bit mysterious, loads of strong women.
 Are they based on real life?’

 ‘Absolutely not,’ I say to the group of hotel managers and luxury travel experts.
 ‘The stories spring fully-formed from my imagination.
 But enough about me.
 Has anything weird or stimulating happened in any of your properties recently?’

 ‘Weird or stimulating barely suffices to describe what happened at my hotel in London last week,’ says the general manager of a legendary five-star property.
 ‘Let me tell you about it…’

 So what is in the Hotel Stories; and why should you read them?